 Goa is an amazing mélange of historic places, beaches and of course the amazing party scene.
 It has become such a popular tourist destination precisely because of this amazing coming together of culture, history, an amazing atmosphere and most importantly fun.
 Meat lovers would probably want to settle here for life.
 The entire state serves a range of non-vegetarian delicacies like beef, pork, chicken, and a plethora of fresh seafood.
 The food is usually cooked in Indian spices and the taste lingers long after your meals.
 As a bonus, the booze always comes cheaper in the city.

 When you go to Goa, do enjoy the beaches and the popular hangout spots.
 There is never a dearth of things to do in Goa.
 But don’t forget to explore the tiny lanes and the mangrove forests.
-Do see the beautiful basilicas and churches but at the same time don’t forget to find the smaller, lesser known places to see according to the best time to visit Panaji places.
+To see the beautiful basilicas and churches but at the same time don’t forget to find the smaller, lesser-known places to see according to the best time to visit Panjim places.
 If you are an explorer at heart, Goa will become much more than just another beach holiday destination.
 It will surely surprise you.

 Essential travel information and Panaji tips for your visit

 Currency- Indian National Rupee (INR)

 Electricity: Power in India is 230 Volts, 50 Hz.
 Internet 3G compatibility (4G recently introduced)